Request for Proposals

 Collections Assessment for Preservation

-The Hendrick Hudson Chapter is pleased to announce that we were one of 79 institutions in the United States selected to participate in the Collections Assessment for Preservation (CAP) program recently.
+August 2019: The Hendrick Hudson Chapter is pleased to announce that we were one of 79 institutions in the United States selected to participate in the Collections Assessment for Preservation (CAP) program.
 CAP helps museums improve the care of their collections by providing a conservation assessment of the collections and building.
 On August 13th and 14th, Regent Jeane LaPorta, along with Chapter members, worked with two professionals, preservation architect Marilyn Kaplan and historic collections consultant Bruce MacLeish, to assess the Chapter’s collections management practices.